muzzlol/font-subset-tool/README.md

 # Font Subset Tool

+We hate slow page loads, FOIT and FOUT over here.

+Fonts on the web are often a major bottleneck for page load times, frequently adding 200-500KB+ per typeface when using the full set of characters - which isn't required for most websites.
-A Python tool for subsetting fonts for web use.
-Reduces font file sizes by keeping only essential characters while maintaining typography features.
+This tool dramatically reduces font file sizes (typically by 75-85%) by keeping only the characters you actually [need](#default-character-set), while preserving essential typography features like kerning and ligatures and allowing you to customize what is required with [config files](#configuration).

 ## Features